 After the GFC, a massive gap develops between the LAR of large banks and the LAR of small and medium banks.
 Before the GFC, large banks hold fewer liquid assets than small or medium banks.
 Immediately after the GFC, the LAR of large, medium, and small banks evolves similarly.
 However, eventually, the LAR of large banks keeps increasing while the LAR of small and medium banks falls.
-As a result of this evolution, immediately before the COVID crisis, the LAR of large banks (with assets in excess of \$50 billion) is 8.98 percentage points higher than the LAR of medium banks and 7.80 percentage points higher than the LAR of small banks.
-As a result, the LAR difference at the end of 2019 is the reverse of what it was at the start of our sample in 1984 when the LAR of small banks was 8.22 percentage points higher than the LAR of large banks.
+As a result of this evolution, immediately before the COVID crisis, the LAR of large banks (with assets in excess of \$50 billion) is 8.98 percentage points higher than the LAR of medium banks and 7.80 percentage points higher than the LAR of medium banks and 7.80 percentage points higher than the LAR of small banks.

+what it was at the start of our sample in 1984 when the LAR of small banks was 8.22 percentage points higher than the LAR of large banks.
 We investigate the causes of this reversal in this section.

 Going beyond the data in Figure 2, we assess whether there is a change in regime from before the GFC to after the GFC.
 A simple way to conduct this analysis is to examine whether our liquid asset holdings regression model estimated on the pre-GFC period predicts liquid asset holdings after the GFC.
 We first conduct this analysis for the sample as a whole.
 We estimate our regression model over 1984-2006 with our baseline set controls used in Panel A of Table 2.
 We do not use fixed effects, but add the Fed funds rate, the default spread, and the composite leading indicator.
 The adjusted R-squared of the model is 61.1%, so that the model captures a fair amount of the variation in the LAR.
-Panel A of Figure 5 shows the predicted equally-weighted LAR using our model versus the actual equally-weighted LAR over 2010-2020.
-The model does reasonably well in that it captures the evolution of the equally-weighted LAR for the sample.
+Panel A of Figure 5 shows the predicted equally-weighted LAR using our model versus the actual equally-weighted LAR for the sample.
 The model underpredicts the actual average LAR by 1.7 percentage points, and the standard deviation of the prediction error is 0.88%.